Lucknow Metro: Current status

-Phase I

 Funding

 Over 50% of the Lucknow Metro rail project is funded through external debt from European Investment Bank.
 The Lucknow Metro has its own operating body, the Lucknow Metro Rail Corporation, is a Special Purpose Vehicle (SPV) and a 50:50 Joint Venture set-up by the Government of India and Government of Uttar Pradesh.
 LMRC is headquartered in Vipin Khand, Gomti Nagar, Lucknow.

 Infrastructure

 Rolling stock

 On 5 October 2015, Alstom was awarded a ₹1102 crore contract to construct twenty four car EMU for Phase 1A, based on their Metropolis design.

 The vehicles are to be constructed at Alstom's factory in Sricity, Andhra Pradesh.

 Station facilities

 WiFi is available at each station with free access for smart card holders.
 Other services include free purified drinking water and free toilets.

 The north–south corridor of the Lucknow Metro uses an automated fare collection (AFC) system, provided by Datamatics.

 Security

 Lucknow Metro's security is based on a hybrid model.
-The Lucknow City Police, which has raised a dedicated squad of 393 personnel for this purpose from PAC, provides general security, which includes frisking, scanning, maintaining and having quick response teams (QRT) as per security norms, while a private security agency provides operational security, which including maintaining hygiene of the station and ensuring that people queue properly.
+The Lucknow City Police, which has raised a dedicated squad of 393 personnel for this purpose from the Uttar Pradesh Provincial Armed Constabulary (PAC), provides general security, which includes frisking, scanning, maintaining and having quick response teams (QRT) as per security norms, while a private security agency provides operational security, which including maintaining hygiene of the station and ensuring that people queue properly.

 Personnel from the PAC were especially trained for providing security by the Central Industrial Security Force (CISF) in New Delhi.

 Apart from this, CCTV and metal detectors are installed at every metro station.